 Skretting Australia had their feeds analysed by an independent laboratory to observe the levels of these undesirable substances.
-The subsequent results exhibited no detection for PFASs.
+The subsequent results exhibited no detection for PFAS since testing commenced in 2018.

 Skretting Australia will continue to monitor these substances and publically publish the results in their annual residue reports.